pkerpedjiev/emptypipes/_posts/2015-11-29-largest-ski-areas.md

 In some cases, this can lead to two ski resorts being connected even though you might have to walk up to 1km to get from one lift to another (e.g. Kitzbühel / SkiWelt above).
-In the opposite scenario, a long lift may not be counted simply because the points defining it create degenerate triangles.
+In the opposite case (e.g. Oukaimeden), a long lift may not be counted simply because the points defining it create degenerate triangles.
 Nevertheless, in most cases the shapes created reflect the ski areas they represent quite well.

 Here's the recipe to re-create the graphic: